eclipse-theia/theia-website/src/docs/authoring_vscode_extensions.md

 While there are certain overlaps in which types of functionality can be contributed to a Theia application with a Theia extension or a VS Code extension, both have their unique advantages and disadvantages.
 Please refer to the overview on [extensions and plugins](https://theia-ide.org/docs/extensions) and an [in-depth comparison](https://eclipsesource.com/blogs/2021/03/24/vs-code-extensions-vs-theia-extensions/) for a more detailed discussion.

+In the remainder of this page, we guide you through the process of creating VS Code extensions and deploying them in Theia.
+The steps for deploying VS Code extensions apply not only to VS Code extensions you develop yourself, but also to third-party VS Code extensions from the [Theia marketplace](https://open-vsx.org/).
+If you use a third-party VS Code extension, you can skip the section "Creating VS Code Extensions" and "Developing VS Code Extensions in a Theia Project".

 ## Creating VS Code Extensions

 As VS Code extensions can be used in Theia without further modification, you can refer to the [documentation on extending VS Code](https://code.visualstudio.com/api) to learn more about creating extensions for VS Code as well as for Theia.